 Historic Fort Steuben's Newest Event:

-This November, downtown Steubenville will be transformed into a holiday destination by Historic Fort Steuben and Nelson’s of Steubenville as the second annual Steubenville Nutcracker Village and Advent Market presented by Trinity Health System opens for the season.
+Last November, downtown Steubenville was transformed into a holiday destination by Historic Fort Steuben and Nelson’s of Steubenville as the second annual Steubenville Nutcracker Village and Advent Market presented by Trinity Health System opened for the season.

 This unique attraction features over one hundred life-sized Nutcrackers, each one representing a well-known character, mascot or profession.
 These colorful figures are arrayed beneath the twinkling arches of Fort Steuben Park allowing people to take photos as they recognize familiar personalities or literary heroes such as Dr. Who, St. Francis, Scrooge, Pinocchio, the Italian Gondolier, Patrolman Holiday, the Phantom of the Opera and Steubenville’s own Dean Martin.
 Designed and fabricated in the city by Nelson’s of Steubenville, the Nutcrackers will be on display day and night from November 22 through January 8.

 Nutcrackers will also be among the holiday themed décor that will fill the Exhibit Hall in the Fort Steuben Visitor Center where the Christmas Wonderland welcomes young and old.
 Amidst a variety of Christmas trees, there will be retro toys, music, and novelties to evoke memories of Christmas Past.
 Youngsters can write letters to Santa and take photos on Magic, the Holiday Horse.
 Collectible nutcrackers, books, puzzles and gift items are on sale in the Fort Steuben Gift Shop, open daily in the Visitor Center from 10am to 6pm.